ucmjlogo-banner

 Alexandra Gonzalez-Waddington is widely regarded as one of the top female military defense lawyers in the United States, with 23 years of experience defending service members in high-stakes court-martial and UCMJ cases worldwide.

-A founding partner of Gonzalez & Waddington, she has led major military sexual assault and war-crimes defenses arising from the Iraq and Afghanistan conflicts and has represented hundreds of clients accused of violent crimes, sexual assault, and white-collar offenses.
+A founding partner of Gonzalez & Waddington, she has led major military sexual assault and war-crimes defenses arising from the Iraq and Afghanistan conflicts and has represented hundreds of clients accused of violent crimes, sexual assault, and white-collar offenses in military courts and state courts in Florida and Georgia.

-She is bilingual and fluent in Spanish, a best-selling author and the author of six books on trial advocacy, UCMJ law, sexual assault defense, and digital forensics and DNA cross-examination, and her work has been featured by major outlets including 60 Minutes, CNN, the BBC, ABC News, and Rolling Stone.
+She is bilingual and fluent in Spanish, a best-selling author and the author of six books on trial advocacy, UCMJ law, sexual assault defense, digital forensics, and DNA cross-examination, and her work has been featured by major outlets including 60 Minutes, CNN, the BBC, ABC News, and Rolling Stone.

 Why Service Members Choose UCMJ Defense Lawyers with Proven Military Legal Expertise